-As the town centre uses change it is important that the town centre does not become congested with traffic; instead the benefits of the pedestrianisation, public spaces, the riverside and low traffic areas need to support a vibrant town centre.
+As the town centre evolves it is important that it does not become congested with traffic; instead, the benefits of the pedestrianisation, public spaces, the riverside and low traffic areas need to support a vibrant town centre.
 Meeting the needs of businesses in the town centre must also be balanced with the needs of people living within and visiting it.